appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 ### 4. Update Images

-In order to get docker image updates for appcircle server services, we need to pull them from remote artifact repository.
+In order to get docker image updates for Appcircle server services, we need to pull them from remote artifact repository.

 To activate image updates, first stop all running docker containers.